 High capacity is another benefit of private networks, especially since it can be provided, and adapted or upgraded on demand, at a reasonable cost by a telecommunications infrastructure company.
 The capacity offered by public networks is insufficient or highly costly to support extensive operations and the associated technology requirements of scale alone, let alone advanced functionality.

-A high capacity network is needed to support high bandwidth services, such as video calls, across many devices in a large organisation or to hundreds or thousands of users simultaneously in a stadium.
+A high-capacity network is needed to support high bandwidth services, such as video calls, across many devices in a large organisation or to hundreds or thousands of users simultaneously in a stadium.
 Functionally, high capacity is also needed to support the extensive number of low-bandwidth sensors necessary to deploy IoT and complementary technology.
 Private networks, again, can readily deliver on these requirements.

 Another important driver in deploying private networks is the requirement for low latency, to ensure fast reaction times across varying network loads.
 Industries such as resources, manufacturing, and logistics require industrial controls with very low latency to ensure fast processing and reaction times.
 With lower latency, communication among connected devices is far more effective and instantaneous, making cloud services and applications more responsive and capable, offering instant access to information, seamless video conferencing, and reduced employee downtime.
 Businesses relying on automation can monitor, identify, and fix faults in real time, avoiding costly asset downtime.